Progesterone vs. Progestin:

 4. Breast health: breast tenderness and even risk of breast cancer goes up with progestin use.
 Whereas progesterone supports breast health.

-5. Progestins, such as Levonorgestrel, are actually chemically similar to androgen hormones (like testosterone), whereas progesterone has an anti-androgenic effect.
+5. Progestins, like Levonorgestrel, are actually chemically similar to androgen hormones (like testosterone), whereas progesterone has an anti-androgenic effect.
 More on this below.

 What about the different types of progestins?